midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 ***

 We pulled into the Plaza Motel in the mid-afternoon.
 Red letters on yellow, no logo.
 From the street, the building just looked to me like someone with their eyes shut tight.
-From inside, the place was like the aftermath of a spaghetti Western, the blood dried and crusted—hungry, thirsty, dusty, and all messed up in the head.
+From inside, the place was like the aftermath of a spaghetti Western, the blood dried and crusted — hungry, thirsty, dusty, and all messed up in the head.
 The rooms of the motel were arranged in a horseshoe shape around a rutted parking lot and four dying palm trees.
 The windows of the office were behind thick bars, silent.
 People stood around, gaunt, not looking at each other, pushing busted strollers full of babies and/or bottles and cans.
 Johns and dealers rolled past in nice, slow-moving cars, coming and going behind dark-tinted windows and yellow-tinted glasses.

 “This is it,” one of us said unnecessarily as we parked in front of the only door with missing numbers.
 I put gloves on and handed a pair to Mamá.
 She left them on the dashboard.
 We got out of the van and stood in front of the flimsy door.
 A sticker with the coroner’s seal across the doorframe had been split in two, presumably by aunt #3.
 I pulled the key from my breast pocket and unlocked the loose doorknob.

 Mounds.
 Lumps.
 Towers.
 Before us was a room filled with a single object made of hundred of little ones welded together with shadow and grit.
 There were layers and layers and layers, like some kind of awful cake.
 We wilted in the doorway.
 I started sweating immediately, warmed by the must of death.
 Alive with decomposition, the room was reanimated, little animals running from daylight, from us.
 I tried the light switch, but the bare bulb crackled, sparked, and stayed off.
 “Water in the walls,” I concluded, nodding at the warped, mildew-stained boards.
 I unplugged the furnace.

 I thought to myself, <em>I’m in a fucking point-and-click adventure game</em>.
 It’s a type of computer game my brother, my partner, and I enjoy playing together.
 The narratives of these games often revolve around hauntings and supernatural occurrences.
 The player clicks around the environment, gathering clues and solving puzzles in order to advance the plot.
 But without the right music, some things are just matters of fact.
-The fact of mold across a wall, the fact of water dripping somewhere in the dark, the fact of infestation—roaches, spiders, and mice.
+The fact of mold across a wall, the fact of water dripping somewhere in the dark, the fact of infestation — roaches, spiders, and mice.
 The fact of disowned objects filling a room, expectant.
 The fact that a dead body must stink because it is calling out to be alchemized into earth.

 ***